JuliaArbTypes/ArbFloats.jl/notes/README.md

 Preferred for extending the precision of floating point computations from 64 bits [17 digits] up to 512 bits [150 digits].
 Recommended for use where elementary or special functions are evaluated to obtain results with up to 250 digits [800 bits].

+#### What you see as a computational result is a the _displayed name_ of the numerical quantity that is simultaneously balances the desire for accuracy with avoidance of the misleading.
+That [almost always] gives exactly one most informaative value.
+It always selects one of two adjacent values within the context given.
+The result of applying an elementary function to predetermined quantity is expected to yield a result that itself nost informs and least misleads, or given the context, is adjacent, alongside that value.

+immediately a choice of one
+ncorrectness and avoidance of misleading information. disapproval of misleading regard interest in  the undesired te to within at least 1 ulp of the most perfect value indicable and dispelling of incorrect (including errors of specious overprecision)

+ly accurrate misleading    theoretically ideal value true valueepsilon (1 ulp)    informative that realizes  most correctly conveys properly and value for  symbol umeric pattern  representation is a a most accurrate and least misleading  representation of the value
 ####Conceptual Background

 `Transparency`: a desirable quality that may obtain in the presentation of numerical quantity.
 Where `transparency` exists, it may well not persist.
 A diminution of `transparency` increases `opacity`, and vice versa.
 Presentation of a floating point value either evinces `transparency` or furthers `opacity`.
 With `transparent` values, 'looking at a value' is 'looking through to see the knowable value'.
 With `opaque` values, 'looking at a value' is 'looking away from' that.
 And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the `opaqueness` underlying `opacity`.